RickiBobbii/README-generator/generatedREADME.md

 ## Description

-generates readmes
+generates readme file for user

-- motivation?
+- Motivation?
-- Why did you build this project?
+- Why build this project?
-- What problem does it solve?
+- What problem does this solve?
 - What did you learn?

 ## Table of Contents